Using Agile and Offshore Software Development

 - It increases engagement between customer SMEs, who are relieved on a temporary basis from their day to day operational responsibilities, and the delivery team.

 - We remove the bottle neck of communicating through onshore liaisons.

 - The approach ensures that every SME has met every project team member.

-Correctly structuring your onshore-offshore team, and following an Agile process that has been tailored for offshore development is critical to the success of your project.
-With a few minor changes, your onshore-offshore development teams can work together efficiently to make the most of offshore cost benefits, while delivering a quality product on-time, and on-budget.
+Correctly structuring your onshore-offshore team, and following an Agile process that has been tailored for offshore software development is critical to the success of your project.
+With a few minor changes, your onshore-offshore software development teams can work together efficiently to make the most of offshore cost benefits, while delivering a quality product on-time, and on-budget.